 Phil Morgan is an independent consultant, commentator and speaker on social housing.
 He has been Englands's leading authority in tenant involvement for over a decade.

 As the former Chief Executive of TPAS and Executive Director of Tenant Services at the Tenant Services Authority, he has made sure that tenant involvement is at the very heart of social housing.
 He was one of the architects of the Tenant Involvement and Empowerment Standard that all social housing landlords have to meet.

-Phil is currently acting as Residents Friend at Central and Cecil supporting their Resident Scrutiny Panel, acting as a critical friend for Jephson in developing their approach to resident scrutiny and involvement, working with Shropshire Housing Group to set up a Resident Scrutiny Panel, supporting Peabody's Resident Consultative Panel and Kingston Council with working with staff and tenants in setting up their resident scrutiny approach.
-He is hosting a webinar on resident scrutiny on Friday 7th November and was a facilitator at the International Union of Tenants triennial conference in Krakow in late October.
-Phil will also be speaking at the Achieving Excellence Through Tenant Involvement Conference in Belfast in December.
+Phil is currently acting as Residents Friend at C&C supporting their Resident Scrutiny Panel, acting as a critical friend for Jephson in developing their approach to resident scrutiny and involvement, working with Shropshire Housing Group's Tenant and Resident Improvement Panel, supporting Peabody's Resident Consultative Panel and mentoring LB Kingston's Resident Improvement and Scrutiny Panel..

 He has previously worked with LB Hammersmith and Fulham on a review of resident involvement, helped set up Red Kite Community Housing Improvement Commission and Rochdale Boroughwide Housing's Tenant Scrutiny Commission, supported LB Croydon Tenant Scrutiny Panel on their first two service reviews and West Lancashire Borough Council on tenant scrutiny.

 He has written the first Voluntary Undertaking on consumer regulation and helped previously non-compliant landlords meet the regulatory Standards.